What to do when an employee doesn't work their notice period

 If their employment agreement contains a forfeiture of wages provision, you may be able to deduct pay in lieu of notice from their final pay.
 You could also apply to the Employment Relations Authority (ERA) for damages or to ask the ERA to impose a penalty for the person breaching their employment agreement (by not working the required notice), which is legislated in the Employment Relations Act.

 Be aware that any penalty will be paid to the Crown, but the ERA does have the discretion to order that some or all of it be paid to the employer.
 The potential costs for representation and time spent on seeking resolution with the ERA could likely outweigh any payment.
-Also, the case will become public record and may lead to unwanted media coverage for the organisation.
+Also, the case will become public record and may lead to unwanted media coverage for your organisation.

 A word about forfeiture of wages provisions